Jishnu314/Smart-Door-IoT-project/docs/project_report.md

 ## 2. Problem Statement

-Traditional doorbells simply ring an alarm and require the homeowner to physically check who is at the door.
-This is inconvenient, time-consuming, and poses a safety risk — especially when the visitor is unknown or potentially a threat.
+Traditional doorbells only produce a sound alert, forcing homeowners to physically check the door.
+This is inconvenient, time-consuming, and can be unsafe—especially when the visitor is unknown.
+Additionally, if no one is at home, there is no way to monitor visitors, which increases the risk of theft or suspicious activity.

 **Problems with existing solutions:**
 - Traditional bells give no information about the visitor